What Is Lights Out Small Parts Machining — and How Realistic Is It?

 Other Stumbling Blocks in the Dark

-For precision machining thousands and thousands of parts, Metal Cutting’s array of up-to-date CNC Swiss screw machines could support lights out production, in that we can load the bar feeder and set the machine to run automatically.
+For high precision machining thousands and thousands of parts, Metal Cutting’s array of up-to-date CNC Swiss screw machines could support lights out production, in that we can load the bar feeder and set the machine to run automatically.
 Depending on the diameter, we can load up to twelve bars at 0.630″ (16 mm) diameter; with the smallest standard starting stock diameters of 0.090” (2.25 mm), we can load even more.

 However, the nature of CNC precision machining is that during a normal eight-hour shift, you still need someone standing by to monitor the loading and make sure everything is running correctly.
 So, even in precision machine shops that say they run lights out, you can be pretty sure someone is there to make sure nothing goes wrong.